rnkp755/My-News/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App] This App on only runs on localhost
+This project was bootstrapped with [Create React App]

+This App only runs on localhost

 ## Available Scripts